How to use MacBook clamshell mode

 Did you know?
 System Settings is virtually the most important app on your Mac because it is where you customize your user experience.
 To learn how to use it, check out this handy guide.

-Make sure your Mac is running efficiently by performing regular maintenance tasks that will free up much-wanted space, scan for malware, and optimize speed.
-CleanMyMac X scans your hard drive and offers real solutions based on what it finds.
-The best part?
-It works effortlessly behind the scenes so that you can take advantage of a fully optimized MacBook without any extra work.
+To keep your Mac running efficiently, it's essential to perform regular maintenance to free up space, scan for malware, and optimize speed.
+CleanMyMac thoroughly scans your hard drive and provides effective solutions based on what it finds.
+The best part is that it works effortlessly behind the scenes, letting you enjoy a fully optimized MacBook without any extra effort on your part.

 Here’s how to use this smart helper:

-2. Within the Smart Scan module, click Scan > Run.
+2. Within the Smart Care module, click Scan.

 CleanMyMac - Smart Scan complete